ajardini17/Assembly/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Requirements

-pip for Python 3 and npm
+npm: '3.10.10',
+node: '6.11.0',
+Python: '3.6.2',
+pip: '9.0.1'

 ### Installing

 You'll need to install both JavaScript and Python dependencies.
 From root directory of repo:

-to download JavaScript dependencies:
+download JavaScript dependencies
 ```
 npm install
 ```

-to download Python dependencies:
+download Python dependencies
 ```
 pip3 install -r requirements.txt
 ```

-Start the Node.js, Python Flask, and Redis servers:
+Once dependecies are installed, start the Node.js, Python Flask, and Redis servers:
 ```
 npm start
 ```